LifangHe/V-Net/README.md

     each_with_labels: input of type int to fix the selective sampling interval, i.e. each n-th sample (default: 0, i.e. off)

-    minlabel: input of type int to fix which label/class to selectively sample (default: 1)
+    min_label: input of type int to fix which label/class to selectively sample (default: 1)

 ##### Data Augmentation